 It seems fitting that the Rosicrucians and the Freemasons should share a common church in St. Mary’s, Warwick, because the Rosicrucians have long claimed to have been a source of Modern Freemasonry and in the 18th century, ‘many Freemasons became Rosicrucians and Rosicrucianism was established in many lodges’.
 Wikipedia.

-Taken all together it can be said that St. Mary’s Church, Warwick, is a very fascinating religious building; unique in all the world - three churches in one.
-Well worth a visit.
+Taken all together it can be said that St Mary’s Church, Warwick, is a very fascinating religious building; unique in all the world - three churches in one.